• Skip to primary navigation

 For ingredients and detailed instructions, refer to the recipe card below.

-• Water: Tap or filtered water is essential to make the classic pate a choux.
-If preferred, you can replace it with milk or use half of it and half the water.
+• Water: Tap or filtered water is essential for making the classic pâte à choux.
+If preferred, you can replace it with milk or use a mixture of milk and water.
 Make sure to use cold water or milk.

 • Butter: Use unsalted butter at room temperature, and cut it into small cubes.